-Smashed potatoes topped with sauces, vegan cheese, and/or other vegetables are (at least) twice as easy to make as twice-baked potatoes.
-Here are some easy ideas for making tasty vegan smashed potatoes — all recipe-free — except one that needs more precise directions to make a yummy mushroom gravy.
+Vegan smashed potatoes topped with sauces, plant-based cheese, and/or other vegetables are (at least) twice as easy to make as twice-baked potatoes.
+Here are some easy ideas for making veg-centric smashed potatoes — all recipe-free — except one that needs more precise directions to make a yummy mushroom gravy.

-Twice-baked potatoes, AKA stuffed potatoes, seem like they’d be an easy thing to prepare for quick meals.
-They have “comfort food” written all over them.
-But if you’re preparing them for several people, it can be a project.
+Not as much of a project as twice-baked potatoes: Twice-baked, or stuffed potatoes have “comfort food” written all over them.
+But if you’re preparing them for several people, making them can be a project.
 Let’s say you start with four big potatoes.
 You have to neatly scoop out eight centers just so, leaving not too thin or thick a shell.

-Smashed potatoes can be the main event of a light meal.
+Smashed potatoes can be the centerpiece of a light meal.
 Adding a simple green salad with added chickpeas or a bean salad and you’re done.
 My family’s personal favorites are pizza potatoes (see further down in the post) and broccoli and (vegan) cheddar, shown at top.

 1 Use large potatoes (golden potatoes are my favorite for this, though russets work, too) or sweet potatoes, allowing one whole potato per person.
 Scrub the potatoes well, because you’ll be serving them on the plate with their skins.
 Of course, you can eat the skins if the potatoes are organic and you can get the skins really clean.

 2 Microwave the potatoes until easily pierced with a fork.
 Cut the potatoes in half lengthwise.
 Arrange cut side up on a platter or in a baking dish, depending on whether you’ll be reheating in the microwave or in the oven.
 Or, if you’re making this just for one, simply arrange on a heatproof dinner plate.